AUROVA-LAB/aurova_machine_learning/Dockerfiles/yolact_dgx_a100/README.md

 # Info about machine learning docker image for dgx
 To create this Dockerfile, we used nvcr.io/nvidia/tensorflow:20.11-tf2-py3 as initial docker image.
 It is specifically optimized for NVIDIA DGX A100 and includes several packages such as Ubuntu 18.04, Tensorflow, NVIDIA CUDA 11.1.0 or NVIDIA cuDNN 8.0.4.
-We have a kernel version of 5.4.0-66-generic, NVIDIA-SMI at 450.102.04 version with CUDA at 11.0.
 All the information can be checked at https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow.
+Also, we have a kernel version of 5.4.0-66-generic, NVIDIA-SMI at 450.102.04 version with CUDA at 11.0.

 After it, we installed the following packages:
 - python 3.7.3